— /etc/ntp.conf Fri Sep 30 18:05:43 2005

 Reboot the VIOS using the profile named normal (whi include all the targeted hardware definitions).

-There are a few parameters to change on the fibre channel adapter
+There are a few parameters to change on the fibre channel adapter and

-and fscsi
+fscsi

 interface on top of it.
-The first one is dyntrk
+The first one isdyntrk

-allow fabric reconfiguration without having to reboot the Virtual
+, which allow fabric reconfiguration without having to reboot the Virtual I/O Server.
+The second one isfs_err_recov

 We can safely change the software transmit queue size and descriptor queue size with the following commands.
 Since the adapter is in use, we change the settings in ODM only, and the new configuration will be use at next reboot: